 Setting up the entire platform is beyond the scope of this tutorial.
 As such, we’ll focus on the steps required for getting your app live - assuming you already have the platform running.

 For more details on deplying the platform, check out the deployment section of the XP reference docs.

-Regardless of how you deploy your XP instance, installing commonly done in one of two ways:
+Regardless of how you deploy your XP instance, installing your app is commonly done in one of two ways:

 Follow these simple steps:

-Log into your XP deployment (user must have Administrator priveliges)
+Log into the XP admin console (user must have Administrator priveliges)

 .jarfile.
 You can drag and drop your application or navigate the file hierarchy via the upload button.Figure 1.
 Drag and drop applications to upload them